 Always Stick to the Budget

 There are not many self-build disasters that happen and this is because you often have an equity cushion that stops this.
 You will, however, experience a disaster if you do not stick to your budget.
-It helps to work out any liquid assets you have and it also helps to add this to the borrowing capacity you have.
+It helps to work out any liquid assets you have.
+In addition, it also helps to add this to the borrowing capacity you have.
 When you have this total number you can then add 10% to it- as this will be your emergency funding.
-Your bank will probably be able to lend you extra but this is only the case if you have been able to stick to the budget throughout.
-Of course, if you don’t add the extra 10% then you may find that you are even more financially stressed at the end and this can lead to you making some bad decisions.
+Your bank will probably be able to lend you extra.
+But this is only the case if you were able to stick to the budget throughout.
+Of course, if you don’t add the extra 10% then you may find that you are even more financially stressed at the end.
+As a result, this can lead to you making some bad decisions.

 If you have a partner but you know that your relationship with them is a tiny bit rocky then delay your build.
 You can’t start such a big project with someone when you are bickering or when you just don’t agree with them.
 This is especially the case when it comes to building your own home.
 If you feel as though you need your partner because they are going to be the ones who are doing the building for you then consider hiring a professional instead– crowe-building.com is an excellent choice.

 It’s so important that you are able to ask yourself how long you plan on staying in your abode.
 The main reason for this is because it is going to be a long time before you can move.
 If you plan to make this your forever home then you can be as peculiar as you like with the design.
 But if you know that you will be moving on, then you may want to be a bit more marketable instead.
 This will really help you get the home of your dreams.
 Alternatively, it can even make a profit.
 It all depends on how you would like to approach the build.